Image credit: NASA Goddard Space Flight Center

 By Clarissa Rivera

-- View the open access paper on arXiv: GRB 180418A: A possibly-short GRB with a wide-angle outflow in a faint host galaxy.
+- View the open access paper: GRB 180418A: A possibly-short GRB with a wide-angle outflow in a faint host galaxy.

 - Read the astrobites post by CIERA’s Wynn Jacobson-Galán.